-Upon moving to Columbus, Ohio, Judge Jamison owned and operated a multi-line insurance agency for more than 16 years.
-She changed careers, graduating from Capital University Law School with a Doctor of Jurisprudence in 2004.
-While in law school, she gained practice skills through internships with the Bureau of State Hearings, the Ohio Attorney General's Office in the Civil Rights Section and the Franklin County Public Defender's Office Common Pleas Division.
+She sold her agency, enrolled and graduated from Capital University Law School with a Doctor of Jurisprudence in 2004.
+While in law school, she gained practical skills through internships with the Bureau of State Hearings, the Ohio Attorney General's Office in the Civil Rights Section, and the Franklin County Public Defender's Office Common Pleas Division.

 Judge Jamison began her legal career with the Franklin County Public Defender's Office as an assistant public defender in the municipal division.
-After a short time, she began Jamison Law Offices Co., LPA with offices in Columbus, Mansfield and Springfield.
+After a short time, she began Jamison Law Offices Co., LPA with offices in Columbus, Mansfield, and Springfield.
 She focused on the areas of criminal, domestic, juvenile and probate law.
 She has been either lead counsel or co-counsel in trials in various counties throughout the State of Ohio.
 Judge Jamison was a hearing officer for the State of Ohio Unemployment Compensation Review Commission where she heard unemployment appeals.

 In 2012, Judge Jamison was elected to the Franklin County Court of Common Pleas, Division of Domestic Relations and Juvenile Branch.
 She was successfully re-elected in 2018.
 In 2020, Judge Jamison was elected to the Tenth District Court of Appeals for the State of Ohio.

-Judge Jamison is married to Ricardo "Ty" Gary, a realtor, veteran of the United States Marine Corps and retired Franklin County Deputy Sheriff.
+Judge Jamison is married to Ricardo "Ty" Gary, a realtor, veteran of the United States Marine Corps, and retired Franklin County Deputy Sheriff.
 They are a blended family of 3 sons, 8 grandchildren and one great-granddaughter.
 Judge Jamison is thankful for all opportunities that she has been presented.
 Marian Wright Edelman’s quote, “service is the rent we pay for being.
 It is the very purpose of life, and not something you do in your spare time” is indicative of her life of service.